Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Program Guide is a comprehensive source of information for all activities offered at the Friendship Center and in the park system.
 It is published quarterly for winter, spring, summer, and fall, and is mailed to Lower Paxton Township residents and members of the Friendship Center.
 It contains all of the programs offered along with the dates and fees.
 If you do not receive a copy of the Program Guide, pick one up at the Friendship Center or ask to be placed on our mailing list so that you don’t miss out on your favorite activities.
 There are activities and programs for every age group, regardless of ability level.

 Visit our website frequently to view programs, new services, weather-related closings and cancellations, details about upcoming special events, and much more!
-Our quarterly Program Guide also provides a complete update on programs for all ages, our special events, and upcoming specials.
+Our current situation has prompted us to offer Virtual Sessions and you will find this information here (Program Guide).

 Full refunds will be gladly issued if the Parks and Recreation Office is notified before the first day of any multi-session program.